httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ### Syntax

-The user agent sends stored cookies to the origin server in the Cookie header.
+The user agent sends stored cookies to the origin server in the Cookie header field.
-If the server conforms to the requirements in {{sane-set-cookie}} (and the user agent conforms to the requirements in {{ua-requirements}}), the user agent will send a Cookie header that conforms to the following grammar:
+If the server conforms to the requirements in {{sane-set-cookie}} (and the user agent conforms to the requirements in {{ua-requirements}}), the user agent will send a Cookie header field that conforms to the following grammar:

 ~~~ abnf
 cookie        = cookie-string